About Us

 What is Reconstructionist Judaism?

-Reconstructionist discussion is inspired by the ideas of the founder of the Jewish Reconstructionist Communities, Rabbi Mordecai Kaplan (1881–1983).
+Reconstructionist discussion is inspired by the ideas of the founder of Reconstructing Judaism, Rabbi Mordecai Kaplan (1881–1983).
 Rabbi Kaplan, ordained both as a Conservative and Orthodox rabbi, taught at the Jewish Theological Seminary (Conservative) and was a major influence on Conservative thought and practice.
 Concerned that Judaism would not survive unless it was reconstructed to speak to the needs and in the idiom of contemporary Jews, and intrigued by new perspectives on religion provided by modern philosophers (i.e., John Dewey) and social scientists (i.e., Emile Durkheim), he began to publish his views in the 1930’s.

 Today’s Reconstructing Judaism fosters spirituality along with lifelong Jewish learning and has expanded its commitment to gender equality and inclusiveness.
-The Reconstructionist Rabbinical College (which will change its name at the end of the 2018 academic year to College for Reconstructing Judaism), for example, includes openly gay men and lesbians among its graduates.
+The Reconstructionist Rabbinical College (which changed its name at the end of the 2018 academic year to the College for Reconstructing Judaism), for example, includes openly gay men and lesbians among its graduates.